 Returning an Object from a Collection

-The Item property returns a single object from a collection.
+The Item method returns a single object from a collection.
 The following example sets the

-The Item property is the default property for most collections, so you can write the same statement more concisely by omitting the Item keyword.
+The Item method is the default method for most collections, so you can write the same statement more concisely by omitting the Item keyword.

-Although you can usually specify an integer value with the Item property, it may be more convenient to return an object by name.
-Before you can use a name with the Item property, you must name the object.
-Most often, this is done by setting the object's Name property.
-The following example creates a named worksheet in the active workbook and then refers to the worksheet by name.
+Although you can usually specify an integer value with the Item method, it may be more convenient to return an object by name.
+The following example switches the focus to a document named Sales.doc.

 Predefined Index Values

-Some collections have predefined index values you can use to return single objects.
+Some collections have predefined index values that you can use to return single objects.
 Each predefined index value is represented by a constant.
-For example, you specify an XlBordersIndex constant with the Item property of the Borders collection to return a single border.
+For example, you specify a WdBorderType constant with the Borders property to return a single Border object.

 The following example adds a single 0.75-point border below the first paragraph in the selection.